-Anti-bactericide products
+- Anti-bactericide products

 The difference between cosmetics and quasi-drugs is not clear.
 However, the distinction is differences in the effects of the product, nature, the number of ingredients used, the application method, and the product appearance.

-Mainly, cosmetics and quasi-drug ingredients have to comply with Cosmetics and Japanese Standards of Quasi-drug Ingredients.
+Cosmetics and quasi-drug ingredients should comply with Cosmetics and Japanese Standards of Quasi-drug Ingredients.
 The regulations governing each category differ slightly, and the requirements for quasi-drugs are more strict.

 Let’s see how you can market each category of cosmetics in Japan.

 How to get the market approval of cosmetics in Japan?

 - How are cosmetics regulated in Japan?

 - What are the regulatory requirements and processes for different categories of cosmetic products?

-- What are the licenses required for registration?
+- What are various licenses required for marketing?

-- How foreign manufacturers can market their cosmetic products in Japan?
+- How do foreign manufacturers market their cosmetic products in Japan?

 - How to import cosmetic products after obtaining the required approvals?